IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ### Specify Target Group Details

-To define a new group details when [creating a load balancer](#creating-a-load-balancer), complete the following steps:
+To define a target group details when [creating a load balancer](#creating-a-load-balancer), complete the following steps:

 1. On the Specify group details page, select **Instances** as target type, enter `UID2ALBTG` as **Target group name**, and select **HTTP1** as the **Protocol version**.
 2. Under **Health checks**, provide `/ops/healthcheck` as teh **Health check path** and expand the **Advanced health check settings** section.